byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ***An archaic revival; the sharing of a living language, learning how to discover patterns which are deep and capable of generating life.***

-*Proof of concept: Oct 2016 - Jan 2020 (guest reviews available upon request)*

 ## *Designing Through Spirit; Using curiosity, intuition and imagination, the æsthetics of a natural law.*

 **A response to the challenge of her Life; reForming a Relationship With Mother Earth, An Act Of Surrender.**

-She does not ask herself what the world needs.
-She asks herself what makes her come alive, and then begins doing it; what the world needs is authenticity, someone who has come alive.
+*Proof of concept: Oct 2016 - Jan 2020 (guest reviews available upon request)* In the process of accepting the truth the deepest passion was reveled.
+It was in fact a part of the soul that was healed in this process.
+The compassion of Mother Earth to forgive.
+And Give.
+Only when compassion is present will the heart revel the truth, for only then one is capable of facing the truth.

+### Conservation As A Consequence Of Lifestyle.

-**The cultivation of a mutually symbiotic habitat, that honors the individual as a *biological organism* in the *built environment*, within the *biophysical environment.***
+**Regenerative urban living; The cultivation of a mutually symbiotic habitat, that honors the individual as a *biological organism* in the *built environment*, within the *biophysical environment.***

-### Becoming a part of the circle of life.
+#### Becoming a part of the circle of life.
 The *symbiotic relationships* and feelings generated between *Wo-Man and Mother Earth* (environment) are highlighted, not human and 'things'.

-***Harvesting Knowledge:*** Discovering patterns which are alive, through cultivating the ability of observation, curiosity and intuition.
-Cataloging felt experiences, sources in the natural environment, of positive biological, physical and emotional states that humans experience then, recreating them in the built and cultivated environments to enhance connection of the emotional, mental, physical and biological health.
+***Harvesting Knowledge:*** Discovering patterns which are alive, through cultivating the ability of observation, curiosity, intuition and imagination.
+Cataloging felt experiences, sources in the natural environment, of positive biological, physical and emotional states that humans experience then, recreating them in the built and cultivated environments to enhance connection and support emotional, mental, physical and biological health.

 #### Living Within The Circle Of Life.